 The Free Application for Federal Student Aid (FAFSA), an online form that helps determine the amount of federal student aid given to current and prospective college students, has historically launched every year on October 1.

-However, the FAFSA for the 2024-2025 school year won’t be available until December 2023.
-Ironically, the delay is due to an initiative to simplify the lengthy form, eliminating two-thirds of the questions.
+However, the FAFSA for the 2024-2025 school year wasn’t available until December 31, 2023.
+Ironically, the delay was due to an initiative to simplify the lengthy form, eliminating two-thirds of the questions.

-The new deadline may affect other aspects of financial aid.
-Take a look at a few ways to ensure the delay doesn’t impact your state and college aid, and tips for how to approach the new FAFSA application.
+The holdup is affecting other aspects of college admissions and financial aid.
+Take a look at a few ways to ensure it doesn’t impact your state and college aid, and tips for how to approach the new FAFSA application.

 How Might the FAFSA Delay Affect Students?